theSage21/jaypore_ci/docs/source/index.rst

 TLDR
 ----

-- Python is the config language.
+- Configure pipelines in Python
-    - No more debugging YAML configs / escape errors.
-    - It's a general purpose programming language!
-Go wild in how / where / when you want your CI to run.
-- Jobs are run via docker; on your laptop.
+- Jobs are run via docker; on your laptop and on cloud IF needed.
-    - No more debugging why stuff is only working in local.
-    - You can exec into a running job / see full logs / inspect and even run a debugger on a live job without too much effort.
-- Runs offline so I can work without internet.
-    - If needed CAN run on cloud runners.
+- Send status reports anywhere.
+Email, Store in git, Gitea PR, Github PR, Telegram, or only on your laptop.

 Contents